woosaaahh/sj.nvim/README.md

 	max_pattern_length = 0, -- if > 0, wait for a label after N characters
 	pattern_type = "vim", -- how to interpret the pattern (lua_plain, lua, vim, vim_very_magic)
-	preserve_highlights = true, -- if true, create an autocmd to preserve highlights when switching colorscheme relative_labels = false, -- if true, labels are ordered from cursor position, not from the top of the buffer search_scope = "visible_lines", -- (current_line, visible_lines_above, visible_lines_below, visible_lines, buffer)
-	separator = ":", -- character used to split the user input in <pattern> and <label>
+	preserve_highlights = true, -- if true, create an autocmd to preserve highlights when switching colorscheme prompt_prefix = "", -- if set, the string will be used as prefix in the command line relative_labels = false, -- if true, labels are ordered from cursor position, not from the top of the buffer search_scope = "visible_lines", -- (current_line, visible_lines_above, visible_lines_below, visible_lines, buffer) separator = ":", -- character used to split the user input in <pattern> and <label>